 Provides immediate supervision to a unit or group of operational or technical employees.
 Sets and delegates day-to-day tasks to achieve operational objectives.
 A portion of time may be spent performing individual tasks related to the unit; however, supervisory activities must constitute a primary part of the job.
 Supervises unit operations to ensure compliance with departmental or campus policies, procedures, and defined internal controls.
 Problems typically involve a single area, process or constituent group.
 Ensures accountability and stewardship of campus resources (operational, financial, and human) in compliance with departmental standards and procedures.

-- Assists in the planning and implementation of Residence Life trainings (fall, spring, and summer), regular RA/CA in-services, in-hall staff training, and team/leadership development.
+- Assists in the planning and implementation of the Residence Life fall and spring trainings, regular RA in-services, in-hall staff training and team development.

-- Responsible for overseeing the daily operations of a residential area, including managing desk operations; initiating and following up on maintenance and custodial work orders; and ensuring that occupancy procedures are followed.
+- Responsible for managing the daily operations of the residential area, including managing desk operations, initiating maintenance and custodial work orders, ensuring that occupancy procedures are followed.

-- Serves as the primary student conduct officer for the hall/area and issues appropriate educational sanctions according to the Student Code of Conduct and Housing & Residence Life standards.
+- Serves as the primary student conduct officer for the hall/area and issues appropriate behavioral sanctions according to University and Housing policy.
+Conducts case adjudications.

 - Guides student staff in building an inclusive community that helps students feel a sense of mattering and belonging.